ComunidadAylas/vorbis-rs/README.md

 patchsets applied to it, which are considered to implement significant encoding quality and performance improvements by the community.

+The minimum supported Rust version (MSRV) for every package in this repository is 1.60.
+Bumping this version is not considered a breaking change for semantic versioning purposes.
+We will try to do it only when we estimate that such a bump would not cause widespread inconvenience or breakage.

 ## ❓ Motivation

 The Rust ecosystem already has bindings for these libraries (see